GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

 In [Chaos Engineering Through Staged Resiliency - Stage 1][#stage-1] we explored how engineering teams at Walmart successfully identify and combat unexpected system failure using a series of "resiliency stages."
 We also demonstrated the process of going through **Stage 1** for the **Bookstore** API sample application.
 We showed that completing **Resiliency Stage 1** requires the definition of a disaster recovery failover playbook, dependency failover playbooks, team-wide agreement on said playbooks, and the execution of a manual failover exercise.

-In this second part we'll dive into the components of **Resiliency Stage 2**, which focuses on critical dependency failure testing in non-production environments.
+In this second part, we'll dive into the components of **Resiliency Stage 2**, which focuses on critical dependency failure testing in non-production environments.

 ## Prerequisites